Backup PuTTY settings and sessions to another copy of PuTTY

 regedit /e "%USERPROFILE%\Desktop\putty-sessions.reg" HKEY_CURRENT_USER\Software\SimonTatham\PuTTY\Sessions

 A file putty-sessions.reg should now be on your Desktop.
-(Note that SSH keys are not stored in the registry so you will have to copy these manually if you have any).
+(Note that SSH keys are not stored in the registry, so you will have to copy these manually if you have any.)

 Importing PuTTY Settings and Sessions to Another PC

+Make sure that PuTTY is closed before importing registry keys.
 Simply double-click the .reg file to import it into your registry.
 It’s that simple!

 While You’re Still Here..

-I’ve written a few articles and guides related to PuTTY that might be of interest.
+I’ve written a few articles and guides related to PuTTY that might be of interest:

 Let me know if this helped.
 Follow me on Twitter, Facebook and YouTube, or 🍊 buy me a smoothie.